jahanvi513/Speech-Analyzer/README.md

-# 🧠 AI Speech Analyzer
+# AI Speech Analyzer

 AI Speech Analyzer is a web application that allows users to record or upload speech in English or Hindi, get it transcribed using OpenAI Whisper, and receive intelligent feedback and analysis powered by GPT-4.

 ---

-## 🚀 Features
+## Features

-- 🎙️ Record or Upload Audio
+- Record or Upload Audio
-- ✍️ Automatic Transcription via OpenAI Whisper
+- Automatic Transcription via OpenAI Whisper
-- 🧠 AI-Powered Analysis with GPT-4
+- AI-Powered Analysis with GPT-4
-- 🌐 Bilingual Support: English & Hindi
+- Bilingual Support: English & Hindi
-- ⚡ Fast & Lightweight (Flask + Vanilla JS)

 ---

-## ⚙️ Local Setup
+## Local Setup

 ### 1. Clone the Repo